Skip to main content

 Cron profiling

 Drupal cron runs are profiled automatically via a service decorator that wraps the core cron service.
-Each cron execution gets a span named cron.cron.run.
+Each cron execution uses the stable span name cron.
 Enabled by default.

 Queue worker profiling

 Queue item processing is profiled by wrapping every queue worker via a custom QueueWorkerManager.
-Each item processed gets its own span named queue.{plugin_id} (e.g., queue.my_module_worker).
+Each item processed uses the stable span name queue, with the worker plugin ID recorded in attributes.
 Enabled by default.

 The module decorates the core plugin.manager.queue_worker service, so all queue workers, including contrib module workers, are automatically profiled without any code changes.